becherers7/gatsby-starter-netlify-cms/src/pages/index.md

         presented by surveillance capitalism and data exploitation.
     - image: /img/tutorials.png
       text: >
-        Find proven counter measures to take against the forces profiting off of you.
+        Find proven counter measures to take against the hidden forces exploiting you.
 Project AERO is a solution focused community.
     - image: /img/meeting-space.png
       text: >
         Join a growing community passionate about the same issues as you.
 Help